 – Based on my experience working daily with our youngest students all I can say is that there is no specific amount of time a particular student should spend studying online.
 This varies vastly according to their individual needs.
 As teachers, we give special care to each one of our pupils, and whenever an opportunity presents itself, we take advantage of it in the form of extra-curricular activities, different games, custom-made worksheets, etc. We give our best to help them understand the lesson material and, every once in a while, we ask them to spend between one to two hours working on it.
 Having said that, my opinion is that students of such a young age shouldn’t spend all day in front of the computer screen because our goal is not to overwhelm them but make their schooling journey fun and engaging – says Tammy, EduWW teacher who works with first and second graders.

 Students engage with more complex learning material at higher grades, which can also affect how long they learn online.
 That is why our teachers make sure not to overload students with learning material.
+Online courses introduce learners to material gradually.
 Learners are introduced to material gradually.
+Likewise, students in higher grades have better time management skills, and they have established study habits.

 – First of all, we should consider the academic load we are assigning our students and how committed they are to their own learning process since it is quite possible the student has many overdue activities which will simply start to pile on to the point of becoming a cause of anxiety for some of them, whom will get upset and therefore see their academic progress hindered.
 In my opinion, it is really important for all parties involved to decide from the very start some clear rules and time limits regarding students’ progress.
 The joined efforts of parents and teachers could really help avoid students getting behind schedule and needing to spend more time than necessary in front of their electronic devices, or at least their time working on their academic duties – says Sergio.